-How do we apply for a marriage license?
+How do we apply for a marriage license in Bolton?

 You must both apply in person for a marriage license.
 This requirement is applicable to both residents and non-residents of the Commonwealth.
 According to Massachusetts law, you must jointly file intentions to marry, and you may do so with the city or town clerk in any community in the state.
 If a person is in the military, intentions may be filed by either party, providing one is a Massachusetts resident.
 If a person is incarcerated in a county house of correction or a state correctional facility, intentions may be filed by either party.
 A marriage license, once obtained, is valid for 60 days from the date intentions are filed and may be used in any Massachusetts city or town.
 It is not valid outside the state.

 Our office is open Monday, Wednesday and Thursday 9:00am - 2:30 pm, and Tuesday from 9:00 am - 4:00 pm.
 If you are unable to visit our office during these hours, we can schedule an appointment at your convenience.
 Please contact us at 978-779-2771, or at TownClerk@TownofBolton.com to schedule an appointment, if needed.

 - Is there a waiting period from the date of application to the date the license is issued?